psolymos/abmispecies/pages/habitat/footprint-change.md

 description: "Human footprint change."
 ---

-The conversion of natural habitats to habitats marked by human footprint is the greatest threat to biodiversity.
+The conversion of natural habitats to human disturbance is the greatest threat to biodiversity.
-In central and southern Alberta, most land conversion is associated with agriculture and urban growth, while in northern Alberta, forest harvesting has been the dominant land conversion activity.
-Over the past few decades, the development of oil and gas and transportation infrastructure has also expanded significantly, resulting in the modification of natural habitats throughout the province.

-The Alberta Biodiversity Monitoring Institute determined the amount and change in human footprint for each of Alberta's natural regions over time.
-In addition, we evaluated the degree to which different types of native habitat have been converted by each footprint type.
-This information can be used by planners, managers, and the general public to understand how native habitats and biodiversity in Alberta are changing.
+The Alberta Biodiversity Monitoring Institute monitors the amount and location of human footprint in each of Alberta's natural regions over time.
+In addition, we determine the degree to which different types of native habitat have been converted by each footprint type.
+This information allows planners, managers, and the general public to understand how native habitats in Alberta are changing.

 <div class="row">